rodrigoalvesvieira/old-blog/_posts/2013-04-20-bikestartup.md

 There you have 200 bicycle, ready to be used and shared.
 Awesome, non-polluting, safe, healthy fuel-free transportation for everyone inside the university perimeter.

-All bicycle and other equipment would not be purchased by the customer and owned by the startup.
+All bicycle and other equipment would not be purchased by the customer and would be owned by the startup.
 All things rented, and payment done in the good pay-as-you-go fashion.

 How security would work for this idea I haven't thought much.
 But one way could be not only restricting the use within the perimeter of the place but also restricting to "verified" people.